OCA/queue/queue_job/README.rst

 Job Queue
 =========

-This addons adds an integrated Job Queue to Odoo.
+This addon adds an integrated Job Queue to Odoo.

 It allows to postpone method calls executed asynchronously.